fedecarne/bnbgui/README.md

 To do:
 - consolidating...
-- rename functions in cluster with consistent names
 - select channels to register
 - default values for filenames
 - check data folder when asking for a reference image